 Paul Coffey was one of the greatest offensive defensemen to ever play in the NHL.
 He averaged over a point per game during his Hall of Fame career with 1531 points in 1409 games over 21 seasons with nine different teams.
 Ray Bourque is the only defenseman in league history to score more goals and points than Coffey.

-On April 2, 1986, Coffey broke the record of another Boston Bruins legend when the Edmonton Oilers beat the Vancouver Canucks 8-4.
+On April 2, 1986, Coffey broke another Boston Bruins legend’s record when the Edmonton Oilers beat the Vancouver Canucks 8-4.
 Late in the first period, he scored his 46th goal of the season to tie Bobby Orr’s record for the most goals by a defenseman.
 He set a new single-season record with another goal early in the 2nd period.

 Coffey added a 48th and final goal two days later in the regular-season finale against the Calgary Flames.
 This is still the most goals a defenseman has ever scored in a single season.
 He and Orr are the only blueliners to have 40-goal seasons, with Coffey doing it twice.

 On April 2, 1939, Mel Hill earned his nickname “Sudden Death” by helping the Bruins knock the New York Rangers out of the postseason.
 In Game 7 of their Stanly Cup Semifinal, Hill scored eight minutes into overtime to send the Bruins to the Stanley Cup Final.
 It was the 25-year-old forward’s third overtime goal of the series as he had the game-winner in both Games 1 and 2.
 He is still the only player to score three overtime goals in a single playoff series.